inmo-jang/rain_teleoperation/README.md

 # rain_teleoperation

 This repo describes how to setup a Universal Robot for teleoperatoin.
-The environment I am using is Ubuntu 16.04 and ROS Kinetic version.
+The environment I am using is Ubuntu 16.04 and ROS Kinetic version.  d

 ## Installation